eventnetusa/eventnet/src/_work/soap--glory.md

       Rinse Station Sponsor of select 2018 Tough Mudder events.&nbsp;

-      Featuring it's new Call of Fruity product line, Soap & Glory helped mudders clean up and hydrate after a dirty day on the course.&nbsp;
+      Featuring its new Call of Fruity product line, Soap & Glory helped mudders clean up and moisturize after a dirty day on the course.&nbsp;

       Brand footprint included Rinse Stations, sampling tent and special VIP